 Most states’ laws are silent on the issue of allowing campaign funds for campaign-related childcare expenses.
-Of the 22 states which currently allow or have allowed campaign funds for childcare, only 14 states have enshrined the practice into law.
+Of the 25 states which currently allow or have allowed campaign funds for childcare, only 15 states have enshrined the practice into law.
 A 2018 Minnesota statute specifically lists campaign-related childcare as an allowable expense for campaign funds.
 California, Colorado, New Hampshire, New York, and Utah passed bills in 2019 allowing campaign funds to be used for campaign-related childcare expenses.
-New Jersey passed a bill in 2020, followed in 2021 by Arkansas, Connecticut, Illinois, Montana, Rhode Island, Vermont, and West Virginia.
-As of October 2021, at least seven other states have bills allowing the practice pending in their legislatures.
+New Jersey passed a bill in 2020, followed in 2021 by Arkansas, Connecticut, Delaware, Illinois, Montana, Rhode Island, Vermont, and West Virginia.
+As of October 2021, at least six other states have bills allowing the practice pending in their legislatures.

 Three states specifically prohibit the practice, and in two others an attempt to allow it was rejected by the legislature.
 In Delaware, current code does not allow the practice, but legislation was introduced in January 2021 to permit the use of campaign funds for childcare expenses; it passed and is awaiting the governor's signature.
 In Massachusetts, current state law bars candidates from using campaign funds for personal expenses, and a bill allowing campaign funds for childcare has been introduced in January 2021 (bills were introduced in previous sessions but not passed).
 In Tennessee, a proposed bill allowing the practice was killed by the Tennessee House Elections and Campaign Finance Subcommittee in March 2019.